-When Alfred Hitchcock’s film Psycho was released to movie theaters in the United States on June 16, 1960, it wasn’t immediately embraced by critics.
+When Alfred Hitchcock’s film Psycho was first released to movie theaters on June 16, 1960, it wasn’t immediately embraced by critics.

-For example, the New York Times critic Bosley Crowther opined in his column the next day that the ending “falls quite flat.”
+For example, in a review published the next day by the New York Times, film critic Bosley Crowther sniffed that the ending “falls quite flat.”

 Of course, in the decades since then, Psycho has been recognized as one of the greatest and most influential films ever made.

-In context, the line is a witty double-entendre, as are many other lines in the film.
+In context, the line is a witty double-entendre, as are many others in the script.

-“A boy’s best friend is his mother” started out as a sappy proverbial saying of uncertain origin.
+The saying “A boy’s best friend is his mother” is actually an old proverb of uncertain origin.

-It wasn’t coined by Psycho scriptwriter Joseph Stefano, or by Robert Bloch in his 1959 novel that inspired the film.
-And, it had been used less memorably in previous movies, such as The Awful Truth (1937).
+And, it had been used less memorably in previous movies, such as The Awful Truth (1937), and later ones.

-But in Psycho the creepy relationship between lead character Norman Bates and his mother gave the saying a dark, drily humorous significance that is apparent once the plot unfolds.
+But in Psycho the creepy relationship between lead character Norman Bates and his mother gives the saying an especially dark, drily humorous significance that is apparent once the plot unfolds.

-Perkins added his own fillips to the scripted line, which is why you sometimes see it quoted as “A boy’s best friend is his mother” and sometimes as “Well, a boy’s best friend is his mother.”
+It’s spoken by Perkins to Leigh early in the film.
+Perkins added his own quirky verbal stamp on the scripted line, which is why you sometimes see it quoted as “A boy’s best friend is his mother” (as written) and sometimes as “Well, a boy’s best friend is his mother.”

 The scene starts when Norman brings Marion a tray of food and invites her to eat it in his back room behind the office, where the walls are covered with dead birds he has stuffed.